Previous dayApril 27, 2026Next day

 15.9 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.0 earthquake 66 km NNW of Charlotte Amalie, U.S. Virgin Islands at 18:16 UTC on April 27, 2026.
-This was a shallow crustal earthquake, focused at 15.9 km depth.
+A magnitude 3.0 earthquake was recorded 66 km NNW of Charlotte Amalie, U.S. Virgin Islands on April 27, 2026 at 18:16 UTC.
+At a depth of 15.9 km, the event was shallow crustal.
 Coordinates: 18.930°, -65.077°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27